ARWL2016/image-search/README.md

 ### Image Search Abstraction Layer

-This API microservice conducts an images search of the `https://imgur.com/*` domain using Google Custom Search.
+This API microservice conducts an image search of the `https://imgur.com/*` domain using Google Custom Search.
 Users can enter a search term and an offset value (ie offset=10 will fetch results 11-20), and the API will respond with a list of image URLs and alt texts.
 The last 10 queries are recorded on a log file and can be returned.
-The API is CORS enabled for all origins.
+The API is CORS enabled for GET requests from all origins.

 Project criteria: https://www.freecodecamp.org/challenges/image-search-abstraction-layer